sanshigo345/salary_calculation/README.md

 # salary_calculation
-this program calculates salary of university personnel with given data from user (personnel.txt and personnel_working_hours.txt).
+this program calculates salary of university personnel with given data from user (personnel.txt and personnel_work_hours.txt).